 This cookie recipe also has the perfect ratio of walnuts and chocolate chips, which gives the ideal thickness and texture.
 Whenever I have two ripe bananas, this is the family favorite I'm whipping up!

 Healthy highlight: These banana bread cookies are loaded with walnuts, which gives a boost in protein and fiber.
 Also, there are two ripe bananas in the dough, which provides some natural sweetness.

-This banana bread cookie recipe follows a classic creaming method where you whip the butter and sugar together before mixing in the other ingredients.
-While these cookie instructions are pretty traditional, what's a little unique about this recipe is that egg was replaced by two ripe bananas!
+This cookie recipe follows a classic creaming method where you whip the butter and sugar together before mixing in the other ingredients.
+While these cookie instructions are pretty traditional, what's a little unique about this recipe is that the egg was replaced by two ripe bananas!
 Other than that swap, this banana bread cookie recipe doesn't have any other surprises.

 - Check out the recipe card below for more detailed recipe instructions -

 Below are a few troubleshooting tips and fun tricks I discovered throughout my many recipe tests.
 I thought through all the potential recipe snags so you can make the best banana bread cookies ever!

 Quickly softening butter: